pijaginw/travel-cost-calculator/.ai/prd.md

 ### 3.2.
 Trip Management
 - FR-004: Logged-in users must be able to create a new trip.
+- FR-024: Logged-in users must be able to see a list of all their trips and navigate to a detailed Trip Summary page for each trip.
 - FR-005: A new trip requires a trip name and a single trip currency.
 - FR-006: The trip name must be unique for that user and have a maximum length of 70 characters.
 - FR-007: Users must have a dashboard view ("My Trips") that displays a summary card for each trip they have created.